-One of the components we discuss with our Seattle Home buyers is that we want you to know how to buy a house in Seattle and be as educated in the process as a top producing real estate professional.
-It is not easy, but with a good education, you will win at this process where others falter.
+One of the components that we discuss with our Seattle Home buyers is that it goes beyond just finding good properties.
+We want you to know how to buy a house in Seattle, and be as educated in the process as a top producing real estate professional.
+It is not easy, but with the right knowledge you will win at this process where others falter.
 For some inspiration, check out Roy’s journey from renter to homeowner.
 It will give you the feels.
 I promise!

 Steps For Buying a Home in Seattle

 - Find Your Guide: Find an agent that is super savvy and will be your ultimate navigator.

 - Choose Your Priorities: Size, Condition, Or Location?